rust-lang/reference/src/expressions/literal-expr.md

 * Any underscores are removed from the string.

 * The string is converted to a `u128` value as if by [`u128::from_str_radix`] with the chosen radix.
-If the value does not fit in `u128`, the expression is rejected by the parser.
+If the value does not fit in `u128`, it is a compiler error.

 * The `u128` value is converted to the expression's type via a [numeric cast].